innovationwizard/ocd/PROJECT_INTENT.md

 - **The progressive autonomy model (manual → AI suggests → AI decides) should start learning ASAP.**
 - This is where **AI Storer** fits in - learning how to intelligently integrate completed items into their corresponding opuses.

-**STEP 6: RETROSPECTIVE**
+**STEP 6: CRITIQUE**

 **AI-Driven Process:**
-- AI should be able to do the retrospective independently.
+- AI should be able to do the critique independently.
 - AI asks clarifying questions via new captured items to the user's inbox.
 - AI asks for any additional help it needs via new captured items to the user's inbox.